mabecker89/ABMI-Moose/README.md

 # ABMI-Moose

-This repository holds data and script associated with moose work for the OSM synthesis
+This repository holds data and scripts associated with moose work for the OSM synthesis.

-This is a change I made within RStudio.